 - Calibrating a touch trigger probe

-- Compensating workpiece misalignment
+- Compensate workpiece misalignment

-- Setting datums
+- Set datums

 - Automatic workpiece inspection

 - Automatic tool measurement

 You can program the touch probe cycles in the Programming and Editing operating mode via the TOUCH PROBE key.
-Like the most recent canned cycles, touch probe cycles with numbers greater than 400 use Q parameters as transfer parameters.
+Like the most recent fixed cycles, touch probe cycles with numbers greater than 400 use Q parameters as transfer parameters.
 Parameters with specific functions that are required in several cycles always have the same number: For example, Q260 is always assigned the clearance height, Q261 the measuring height, etc.